-* Euro steady against yen after touching more than 3-year high
+* Euro steady against yen after touching more than 3-year

 * Aussie skids, pressured after this week's RBA cut

 TOKYO, May 10 The dollar remained at a lofty

 perch against its Japanese counterpart on Friday, after breaking

 above the 100 yen level in the previous session for the first

 The dollar was buying 100.60 yen after rising as high

 as 100.79 yen on the EBS trading platform on Thursday, helped by